GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

 gravity/geoid response of a bathymetry file.
 It will take the 2-D forward FFT of a bathymetry grid and compute it's gravity/geoid response using full Parker's method applied to the chosen model.
-The available models are the “loading from top”, or elastic plate model, and the “loading from below” which accounts for the plate's response to a sub-surface load (appropriate for hot spot modeling - if you believe them).
+The available models are the "loading from top", or elastic plate model, and the "loading from below" which accounts for the plate's response to a sub-surface load (appropriate for hot spot modeling - if you believe them).
 In both cases, the model parameters are set with **-T** and **-Z** options.
 Second mode computes the admittance or coherence between